Schauder Basis with Finite Blaschke Products: Notations and some standard facts

-The bridge between the two concept is made via Fatou's theorem which ensures the existence of radial limits almost everywhere on $\mathbb T$ for each $f \in H^p(\mathbb{D})$, and that the resulting boundary function is in $H^p(\mathbb{T})$.
+The notation for this setting is $H^p(\mathbb{D})$.
+The bridge between the two concepts is made via Fatou's theorem, which ensures the existence of radial limits almost everywhere on $\mathbb{T}$ for each $f \in H^p(\mathbb{D})$, and that the resulting boundary function is in $H^p(\mathbb{T})$ whose $L^p(\mathbb T)$-norm coincides with the $H^p$-norm of $f$.
+Conversely, given a function $f \in H^p(\mathbb{T})$, the Poisson integral formula provides the corresponding function in $H^p(\mathbb{D})$.
 Hence, due to this correspondence, we simply use $H^p$ for both cases.
-A special role is played by the Cauchy kernels